Rebecca Nurse was a 71-year-old grandmother and wife of a local artisan when she was accused of witchcraft during the Salem Witch Trials.

 The statements had no effect on the court’s decision and Nurse was hanged at Proctor’s Ledge on July 19, along with Sarah Good, Elizabeth Howe, Susannah Martin and Sarah Wildes.

 According to local legend, Nurse’s son, Benjamin, secretly rowed a boat after nightfall to the execution site to claim his mother’s body so he could give her a Christian burial at her home.

 According to the book Women in Early America, Nurse’s conviction and execution marked the beginning of the end of the Salem Witch Trials.
 The citizens of Salem doubted that such a pious woman could be guilty of witchcraft.
 This made them wonder if any of the other accused witches were possibly innocent.

 The accusations continued throughout the spring and into the summer but opposition to the trials began to grow.
 By the autumn, the court banned the use of spectral evidence in trial, rendering most of the accusations baseless and eventually brought the trials to an end in 1693.

-The Rebecca Nurse homestead is now a museum open to visitors.
+The Rebecca Nurse homestead is still a museum.
 Also located at the homestead is the Nurse family cemetery and a replica of the Salem Village Meetinghouse.